Module 10: Veterinary Ectoparasites

 Common Hard Ticks

-What differentiates Ixodes ticks from other hard ticks are their long palps and the prominent anal grove on the ventrum.
-The adult ticks are also the smallest of the common ticks we find in the United States.
-The body of an unengorged (not full of blood) is approximately the size of a 1/4 carat diamond stud.
-Larvae are the size of a poppy seed!
+• Small Size: Ixodes ticks are among the smallest of the common ticks found in the United States.
+The adult ticks, when unengorged (not filled with blood), are approximately the size of a 1/4 carat diamond stud.
+The larvae, being even smaller, are about the size of a poppy seed, making them difficult to spot with the naked eye.

 Ixodes scapularis (deer tick or black-legged tick) and Ixodes pacificus (Western black-legged tick)